ad-mitium/ffmpeg_win_wrapper/README.md

 * At this time, the **script will overwrite** any file with the same name at the output location.
 (It is this way by design)
 * If you receive an error message regarding a missing output_file, check to see if one of the other required parameters are missing, usually it is the action command or destination folder that is forgotten
 * If you are using linux, AMD amf drivers don't exist, use default (None) or modify ffmpeg_options.py to use VAAPI
+* When using the command prompt, use double quotes (") to surround text with spaces (or use PowerShell as Microsoft want you to)

 ### Required to use this script *(Aside from Python 3)*